MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-authority-add-scep-overview.md

 ## Removing certificates

-When you unenroll or wipe the device, the certificates are removed and also revoked.
+When you unenroll or wipe the device, the certificates are removed from the device by Intune and queued for revocations.
+Revocation on the certificate authority depends on API implementation by each 3rd party.

 ## Third-party certification authority partners